 Duo tracks versions of operating systems, browsers, and plugins like Flash and Java on the devices accessing your protected resources and provides a summary view on the Device Insight overview page.
 You can easily see how many access devices are out of date throughout your organization.

-We've included visualizations of access devices with out of date browsers, plugins, and operating systems over time.
-Move your cursor over any time period in the graph to see the number of out of date devices as of that day.
-You can change the graph's scale from 7 to 30 days, and also change the view from all software vendors for that category to a specific one e.g. show only the number of devices with outdated versions of Internet Explorer or only show macOS devices.
+We've included visualizations of access devices with out-of-date operating systems, browsers, plugins over time.
+Move your cursor over any time period in the graph to see the number of out-of-date devices as of that day.
+You can change the graph's scale from 7 to 30 or 90 days, and also change the view from all software vendors for that category to a specific one e.g. show only the number of devices with outdated versions of Internet Explorer or only show macOS devices.

-Clicking the Block link under any of the outdated device counts takes you to the Global Policy editor, where you can choose to warn users about outdated software and prevent access to your applications from devices with older software.
-See our Policy documentation for more information about implementing these policies.
+Clicking the Create policies for these endpoints link under any of the outdated device counts takes you to the Global Policy editor, where you can choose to warn users about outdated software and prevent access to your applications from devices with older software.
+See our Policy documentation for more information about implementing device access policies.